marcofognog/marcofognog.github.io/_posts/2018-11-07-A-year-of-kinesis-advantage.md

 I know ...
 I know ... it is a scary, wierd looking keyboard.

-When I first tried using it, I thought I'd never be able to master it.
+When I first tried, I thought I'd never be able to master it.
 Although you are expected to type even slower then with the traditional layout in the begining, the feeling of unproductiveness is quite painfull.
-But after 2 months of daily practice I was able to type more comfortably, just as the manual suggests, curiously enough.
+But after around 2 months of daily practice I was able to type more comfortably, just as the manual predicts, curiously enough.

 ![me typing on kinesis advantage]({{ "public/me-typing-on-kinesis.gif" | absolute_url }})

 Now I judge this to be the best device for typing, because it delivers what it promises:

- - **The separe hand position** favors a better posture.
+ - **The separate hand position** favors a better posture.
  If you are working for hours every day, this is not something to disregard.
  Also, this makes it harder for you to cheat using the "wrong" hand/finger to type each key.

  - **The keys are aligned**, instead of that wierd diagonal layout inherited from the typewritters.
+ The keys needed to be arrenged in a way to avoid the levers to clash into each other.
  There's no reason for that anymore, but we are still doing it.
- (I always remember the story of the monkeys and the ladder)
+ (I always remember the story of the [monkeys and the ladder](http://www.throwcase.com/2014/12/21/that-five-monkeys-and-a-banana-story-is-rubbish/))

  - **Finger load balancing**: you can use the thumbs!
  They are smart fingers that are underused and understimated in the traditional layout.
 (Two thumbs for one spacebar!)